Are 26-Inch Mountain Bikes Obsolete?

 Is it worth upgrading to a 26 Mtb?

-It depends on what you are currently riding and what you hope to gain from upgrading to a 26-inch mountain bike.
+It depends on what you currently ride and what you hope to gain from upgrading to a 26-inch mountain bike.
 If you are currently riding a bike with a smaller wheel size and are looking for a more stable and comfortable ride, upgrading to a 26-inch mountain bike could be worth it.

 On the other hand, if you are already riding a 26-inch mountain bike and are happy with its performance, upgrading to a newer model with 26-inch wheels may not significantly improve your riding experience.
-If you want to enjoy bike riding more, then upgrading is worth it.
+If you want to enjoy bike riding more, upgrading is worth it.

 Advantages of 29″ and 27.5″ Tires Over 26″ Wheels